+A Corporation

+Submitted by A Partnership

+ An Individual

+Principal Office

+The signatory of this questionnaire guarantees the truth and accuracy of all statements and of all answers to interrogatories hereinafter made

+- 1. How many years has your organization been in business as a [General Contractor] under your present business name? - 2.
+How many years experience in [construction] has your organization had: (A) as a [General Contractor] ; (B) as a [Sub-Contractor] - 3.
+Show what [construction] projects your organization has completed in the past five (5) years in the following tabulation:

+Contract Amt.
+Class of Work When Completed Name and Address of Owner

+4. Have you ever failed to complete any work awarded to you?
+If so, state when, where and why?

-Su Submitted by DA Par Рr rincipal Office The signatory of this questionnaire guarantees the truth and accuracy of all statements and of all answers to interrogatories hereinafter made 1. .
-How many years has your organization been in business as a [General Contractor] under your present business name?
-2. 3.
-Show what [contabulation: nstruction] projects your organization has comple eted in the past five (5) years in the following (Contract Amt.
-Class of Work When Completed Name and Address of Owner 4. why?
-If so, state when, where and nerefore Ias any officer or partner of your organization in the past five (5) years failed to complete a contract handled in his wn name?
-If so, state name of individual, name of Owner and reason therefore. n what other lines of business are you financially interested? for what corporations or individuals in the past five (5) years have you performed work, and to whom do you efer? for what counties within the State of Hawaii have you performed work and to whom do you refer? for what Bureaus or Departments of the State government have you performed work and to whom do you refer?
-Iave you performed work for the U. S. Government?
+- 5. Has any officer or partner of your organization in the past five (5) years been an officer or partner of some other organization that failed to complete a contract?
+If so, state name of individual, other organization and reason therefore - 6.
+Has any officer or partner of your organization in the past five (5) years failed to complete a contract handled in his own name?
+If so, state name of individual, name of Owner and reason therefore.

+7. In what other lines of business are you financially interested?

+- 8. For what corporations or individuals in the past five (5) years have you performed work, and to whom do you refer? - 9.
+For what counties within the State of Hawaii have you performed work and to whom do you refer?

+10. For what Bureaus or Departments of the State government have you performed work and to whom do you refer?

+11. Have you performed work for the U. S. Government?
 If so, when and to whom do you refer?

-13. What is the [construction] experience of the principal individuals of your organization?
+12. Have you ever performed any work for any other governmental agencies outside the State of Hawaii?
+If so, when and to whom do you refer?